-I do wonder how I would react if I had been in that situation and did some research to determine if I would be prepared.
-There are obvious things like keeping a first aid kit stocked and making sure you have candles, torches and spare batteries and then there are a few things that didn’t jump to mind immediately like putting important paperwork in a waterproof bag.
-I don’t want to sound like a doomsday preacher, but I would encourage you to do some research of your own.
-I thought the Western Cape Government had a good summary to get you started.
+There are a few more obvious things to mention upfront, like keeping a first aid kit stocked and making sure you have candles, torches and spare batteries.
+And then there are a few things that may not jump to mind immediately - like putting important paperwork and documents in a waterproof bag.
+I don’t want to sound too negative, but I would encourage you to do some research on your own.
+The Western Cape Government had a good Flood Preparation summary to get you started.

 The thing that continues to play on my mind is how you maintain hygiene during a flood.
+Healthy habits are always important but during a natural disaster may become a secondary concern.
 Although you are surrounded by water, the water is more than likely contaminated with sewage, chemicals and other pollutants.
 Your first priority should be to stock up on clean, safe water.

 During a flood, clean water will be one of your most prized possessions and needs to be used sparingly but I would urge you not to skimp on the essentials.